Intention Games: Towards Strategic Coexistence between Partially Honest and Blind Players: Introduction

 \section{Introduction}

 Game theory \cite{gt} considers non-cooperative strategic interactions among players with public knowledge of the actions available and payoff structures for the involved parties.
-Even in the case of games with incomplete information, the framework of the game is consistent with those of complete information games.
-This framework consists of a direct, disclosed payoff for each player as a function of the actions chosen by all players.
-These actions are chosen by players individually with selfish interests alone.
-It is this notion of rationality that dictates strategic choices and principles of equilibria. \\
+Even in the case of games with incomplete information \cite{epis-book}, the framework of the game is consistent with those of complete information games.
+This framework consists of a direct, disclosed belief \cite{gt-beliefs} on the payoff for each player as a probability distribution on the types of all players, permitting players to strategise under a fair amount of certainty on the underlying game.
+In every case, all actions are chosen by players individually with selfish interests to maximize their payoff alone.
+It is this notion of rationality in these non-cooperative settings, that dictates strategic choices and principles of equilibria. \\